 Arrest made in Alton double murder

-ALTON, Ill. – Police have a person of interest in custody for the double murder of two Alton men earlier this week.
+ALTON, Ill. – The Madison County State’s Attorney’s Office filed charges Wednesday for the murder of two Alton men earlier this week.

 The Alton Police Department responded to a report of a shooting around 10:30 p.m. on May 21, inside a home in the 3100 block of Lawn Street in the Alton Acres neighborhood.